These 4 U.S. Ski Resorts Could Defy Seasons and Open Before Halloween

 4. Mammoth Mountain, California

 Venturing a bit outside our Colorado comfort zone, Mammoth in California could be a contender for October skiing action.
-Although less likely than the Colorado ski resorts, Mammoth did open before Halloween during the 2021-2022 season.

 A beautiful image of Hot Creek near Mammoth Mountain in California.

-But here’s the shimmy… Mammoth Mountain is not only an early opener but a late closer.
 Mammoth Mountain has remained open until at least June three times over the past six years.
 For two of those years, Mammoth Mountain didn’t close until well into July.
-Crazy, right?

 October snow at Mammoth is a testament to its high-altitude California terrain and impeccable maintenance.
 If you’re looking to mix things up and ski outside Colorado, this place should be on your radar.